Elitex07/DiscordJSv14-Template/SECURITY.md

 ## Reporting a Vulnerability

-Join one of the Support Servers and ask for help.
+Join one of the Support Servers and report them to me. :)